Satisfactory Academic Progress Policy for Undergraduate Programs

 Change of Program

-Courses that apply to the second program will be recorded and will affect the student’s CGPA, Incremental Completion Rate and Maximum Time Frame.
-Students who change programs must sign a new program enrollment agreement.
+For students who initiate a change of program, all course that apply to the new program wll affect the student’s CGPA, Incremental Completion Rate, and maximum Time Frame.
+Students who change programs must sign a new Enrollment Agreement.

 Course Withdrawals